dicook/SISBID/README.md

 Recommended Reading: Cookbook for R, by Winston Chang, available at <http://www.cookbook-r.com>, and R for Data Science, by Garrett Grolemund and Hadley Wickham, available at <http://r4ds.had.co.nz>.

+## Course Logistics

+We use zoom for lectures.
+All sessions will be recorded and made available.

+Communication with the instructors should be in Zoom or on the slack channel.

+Zoom etiquette:

+- mute yourself when not talking,
+- don't share the link.

 ## Course Schedule